auth0/docs/articles/protocols/saml/samlp.md

 ## Common settings:

-These are the parameters used to configure a SAML Identity Provider:
+These are the parameters used to configure a <dfn data-key="security-assertion-markup-language">SAML</dfn> Identity Provider:

 * The __post-back URL__ (also called __Assertion Consumer Service URL__) is: `https://${account.namespace}/login/callback?connection=YOUR_CONNECTION_NAME`
 * The __Entity ID__ of the Service Provider is: `urn:auth0:${account.tenant}:YOUR_CONNECTION_NAME` (default value).
 Use `connection.options.entityId` if available.
 You can obtain this value using the [Get a connection by its id APIv2 endpoint](/api/management/v2#!/Connections/get_connections_by_id):